learn-academy-2021-delta/week-6-assessment-Napoleon81/interview-questions.md

   Researched answer:Three generator commands: rails g rspec:install that's is used to create a testing ruby code, rails g model that helps find, upate, or remove data and rails g db:migrate used for changing an application's database that can be used to create boilerplate folders and files for a project.
+  *view folder

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-method="GET"  /students
-INDEX = "Show" all data of all students method="Post"   /students
+method="GET"  /students          INDEX = "Show" all data of all students

-CREATE = "Post"  new student
+method="Post"   /students       CREATE = "Post"  new student

-method="GET"    /students/new
-NEW = creates a new form (new student) method="GET"    /students/2
+method="GET"    /students/new NEW = creates a new form (new student)NEW = creates a new form (new student)

-SHOW = one item or student
+method="GET"    /students/2  SHOW = one item or student

-method="GET"    /students/2/edit
-SHOW = "Post"
+method="GET"    /students/2/edit    SHOW = "Post"

-method="PATCH" /students/2
-EDIT = Update
-UPDATE= modifies item
+method="PATCH" /students/2  EDIT = Update UPDATE= modifies item

-method="DELETE" /students/2
-DESTROY = removes item
+method="DELETE" /students/2      DESTROY = removes item

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).